Wake County Board of Elections conversion into COVID-19 Emergency Operations Center means no more early voting site downtown

 "I want to make sure my vote gets counted," King said.

-People have been physically handing over their absentee ballot, even though you can mail it in.
+People have been physically handing over their absentee ballot, even though they can be mailed in.

 "They're still coming here and standing in line sometimes just turn it in so, we've not figured that one out yet," Wake County Board of Elections Director Gary Sims said.